by Kayla Toh

-At BrightLemon we’ve figured out how to make our away days worthwhile - beneficial to the company growth, as well as enjoyable for the whole team.
+We have figured out how to make our away days worthwhile – beneficial to the company growth, as well as enjoyable for the whole team.
 So, how can you do the same?
-Below we are disclosing the secrets of a successful away day at BrightLemon.
+Below we share some secrets to make them an ongoing success.

-At BrightLemon, management will assign a budget to the away day and then let staff members brainstorm ideas on what activities they would like to do.
+We’ll assign a budget to the away day and let the team brainstorm ideas on what activities they would like to do.

 Skip the trust fall exercises and the towers made from straws and marshmallows.
 Instead, be daring and try different things every time you arrange an away day.
 There is no cap on creativity when it comes to brainstorming ideas.
-Employees are encouraged to be as outrageous and as adventurous as possible.
+Employees are encouraged to be as adventurous as possible.

-There must be a clear purpose about why the away day is being held in the first place.
+There ought to be a clear purpose about why the away day is being held.
 You should think about what you would like to achieve from it.
 The benefits and investments of the away day are only measurable if goals and objectives are set.
 All of the team must be made aware of these objectives, in order to take part as effectively as possible.

 This is followed by a well-deserved lunch break that splits up the day.
 We provide a tasty feast for the team to get them fuelled up for a fun-filled afternoon.

-As for the second half of the day, staff can unwind and go wild out-of-office - taking part in whatever team building activity they’ve voted on doing.
+As for the second half of the day, staff can unwind – taking part in whatever team building activity they’ve voted on doing.

-There is an almost limitless amount of benefits to a company away day - both professionally and personally.
+There are many benefits to a company away day – both professionally and personally.

 Benefits to the team: